 Because of that, our teachers have thrived.
 And by extension, so have our students.
 We’ve collaborated with our whole community to develop programs like our own toddler music experience called Musicologie Junior, and offer group classes on beatboxing, improvisation, musical theatre, chamber music, rock band, recording, taming performance anxiety, Suzuki strings and more.

 We’ve constantly asked our students and teachers what would make their lessons better, more convenient, and more fun.
 From those conversations we rolled out online scheduling with unlimited rescheduled lessons, we opened up our studio to student practice hours, we wrote a guide to help parents of young kids get the most out of their time at Musicologie, and we’ve hosted adult-focused performances to give our older students a chance to perform for peers.

-Since opening Musicologie Grandview in 2014, we’ve opened three more, larger music studios around Columbus and have created the Community Manager Partnership, helping entrepreneurial teachers open and grow their own studios in partnership with Musicologie.
+Since opening Musicologie Grandview in 2014, we’ve opened three more, larger music studios around Columbus and have partnered with owners in Cleveland and Cincinnati to open a total of six studios.
 It’s thrilling to be able to share what Kay and I have created with other great teachers, and give them the resources we didn’t have when we started.

 So thank you, thank you, thank you, to Grandview, to our teachers, and most of all to our students, for being a part of our amazing five years, and building with us an incredible place to make music.